Symphonic dances from West Side Story - Barnatan plays Gershwin

 - Leonard Bernstein Symphonic dances from West Side story

 Steven Spielberg showed with his new film adaptation of West Side Story that Bernstein's musical is a timeless masterpiece.
 This morning the Symphonic Dances are on the desks of the Radio Philharmonic Orchestra.
-Inon Barnaton makes Gershwin's Piano Concerto swing and shine.
+Inon Barnatan makes Gershwin's Piano Concerto swing and shine.

-Symphonic Dances from West Side Story.
+Symphonic dances from West Side Story

 Steven Spielberg showed with his new film adaptation of West Side Story that Bernstein's musical is a timeless masterpiece.
 Paying full attention to the music, the Symphonic Dances from the musical prove that once again.
-You will hear Somewhere, Maria, the Mambo and all the other classics pass by in this infectious music.
+You will hear Somewhere, Maria, the Mambo and all the other classics pass by in this catchy music.

-Inon Barnaton plays Gershwin
+Inon Barnatan plays Gershwin